-Penicillium expansum Link is the primary cause of blue mold of apples and pears is thought to be mainly caused by Penicillium expansum, although several other Penicillium species, including P. solitum, P. commune, P. verrucosum, P. chrysogenum and P. regulosum, have also been reported to cause blue mold decay.
+Blue mold of apples and pears is thought to be mainly caused by Penicillium expansum, although several other Penicillium species such as P. solitum, P. commune, P. verrucosum, P. chrysogenum and P. regulosum, have also been reported to cause blue mold decay.
 Although the growth of Penicillium spp. is limited in cold storage, the fungus can grow at temperatures as low as -3ºC (27ºF) and germination can occur at 0ºC (32ºF) (Rosenberger and Xiao, 2014).

 Figure 1.
 Symptoms and signs of blue mold caused by Penicillium spp., mainly P. expansum) on apples and pears.